yeti-switch/doc/en/general.rst

 - Realtime CDR writing.
 Possibility to skip CDR write for specific disconnect codes
 - Realtime traffic blocking when balance limit reached
-- Flexible rateplanes configuration and routing policies to provide optimal profitability
+- Flexible rateplans configuration and routing policies to provide optimal profitability
 - Configurable billing intervals, support of the connect fee
 - Invoices and documents generation from templates
 - Dynamic price calculation for client from real termination price.
   This mode useful to   sell traffic for the trusted clients at the minimum cost price
 - Integration with external systems
-- Possibility to send CDRs to the external systems (e.g for antifraud analysis)
+- Possibility to send CDRs to the external systems (e.g for anti-fraud analysis)
 - REST API for data modification (in development)
 - Lawful interception sensors.
   Allows to configure traffic mirroring to the external equipment without affecting on system work.
   It's possible to configure different sensors for different call legs and gateways.
-  At this moment system supports IP-IP and IP over Ethernet incapsulation.
+  At this moment system supports IP-IP and IP over Ethernet encapsulation.
 - Support to receive information about upper limit for the rate for the each call from the custom SIP header from the client.
 - Ability to show information about real termination cost (supplier rates) to the trusted clients, and information about cost for the client ( useful in case of dynamic rate calculation)